The church calendar sets aside specific feast days for the celebration of Baptism:

 Confirmation, Reception, and Re-Affirmation

-The Sacrament of Confirmation is the opportunity to make a public affirmation of one’s faith in God that was previously declared by godparents at Baptism.
-Confirmation is a sacrament performed by the Episcopal Bishop of Newark and is appropriate for a person 13 years of age or older (16 is when a person can become a voting member of a parish).
+Confirmation is the opportunity to make a public affirmation of one’s faith in God that was previously declared by godparents at Baptism.
+Confirmation is performed by the Episcopal Bishop of Newark and is appropriate for a person in 8th grade or above (16 is when a person can become a voting member of a parish).

 Reception is available for anyone previously confirmed in another denomination and who would now like to either renew or reaffirm his/her faith and commitment to the Episcopal Church.